rafraanje/url-opener/README.md

 ### Options

 - `--gui`: Opens a GUI dialog for entering/editing the identifier
-- `--grab`: Uses currently selected text as the identifier
+- `--grab`: Uses currently selected text as the identifier (sanitized for safety)
 - Both options can be combined: `--gui --grab`

+### Security Features

+The script includes several security measures:

+- Selected text is sanitized by:
+  - Removing control characters
+  - Removing whitespace
+  - Limiting length to 1000 characters
+- File paths are validated before opening
+- URL patterns must explicitly match the entire input
+- Direct URLs must contain `://` to prevent command injection

 ### Examples